pavang19/VSD_Digital_VLSI_SoC_Design_Workshop/README.md

 This is the zoomed view of the placement , the standard cells are all placed in the placement step

-### DAY 3: Design library cell using Magic Layout and ngspice characterization
+## 3. Design library cell using Magic Layout and ngspice characterization

+### Labs for CMOS inverter ngspice simulations

 To gitclone the given inverter files from github to your area use this command
 ```